Unturned3/Microdot/readme.md

 ### What can Microdot Linux be used for?

-Microdot Linux is made to be modular and extendable, meaning that you can tailor it to your needs.
-Because it comes with no bloat and has a small size, it can also be used as an embedded Linux system, where resources are constrained.
+Microdot Linux is made to be extendable and you can tailor it to your needs.
+Because  it comes with no bloat and has a small size, it can be used as an embedded Linux system, where resources are constrained.
 For example, you can replace Rasbian with Microdot on a Raspberry Pi in order to save more memory and processing power for your applications.
+Tutorials on deploying Microdot onto actual hardware will be added soon.